icze4r/image-hoarders-suite/README.md

 - Go to chrome://extensions/
 - turn Developer Mode on
+- Unzip Save-Tabbed-Images-orig-gutted.zip because Chrome is mean and doesn't like my zip ;w;
-- Drag and drop Save-Tabbed-Images-orig-gutted.zip into there
+- Drag and drop the 0.70 folder into there (it's in the zip)
 - Turn that fucker on
 - Pin that shit to your toolbar
 CONGRATULATIONS FUCKER YOU CAN FUCKIN' DOWNLOAD ALL THE IMAGES NOW!!!!!!!!!!!!!!!!!! :3c